Currency:USD $

 Recap and Future Considerations

 Reflecting on the Mythic Plus system, there is a need to address gearing discrepancies, especially after recent Great Vault changes.
 Improved rewards, such as unique cosmetics or mounts, could enhance player motivation.
-Meanwhile, innovations like Lenormy's Guidance and the streamlined dungeon pools contribute positively to the overall player experience, maintaining excitement for the upcoming developments in Midnight.
+Meanwhile, innovations like Lenormy's Guidance and the streamlined dungeon pools contribute positively to the overall player experience, maintaining excitement for the developments ahead in Midnight.

 Engaging with the Community